KRM7/gapp/docs/introduction.md

 The minimal value of sin(x) in [-3.14, 0.0] is f(x) = -1
 ```

+We can see that for this simple problem, the solution found hasn't changed significantly
+by using different settings, but the run did stop earlier because to the early-stop condition set.

 ## Tracking the evolution process

-In addition to simply running a genetic algorithm, we might also want to track some
+In addition to simply running a genetic algorithm, it can also be useful to track some
 properties of the population throughout the generations of a run.
 You can do this using
 the metrics provided by the library.
 For example, to track the mean and maximum fitness values of each generation: